codingcasey3/THE-GAME/README.md

 ---

 ### 🧠 Features in Progress / Planned

-**Kate**
-- Add a `"drop"` verb to allow players to remove items from their inventory and potentially use them strategically.

 **Aayush**
 - Implement a **key-item mechanic**: Players must first find a key to unlock the door leading to the room containing the valuable item.
 Entry should only be possible if the key is in the inventory.